 Your grace period typically ends after 15 days.
 At this point, your lender may assess a late fee for payment due that can be charged each month you miss a payment.
 These payments can be significant, generally ranging between 4% and 5% of the total overdue balance.
 Section 6, Borrower’s Failure to Pay as Required, on Form 3200 includes your lender’s grace period and the late fee that applies if you fail to pay before it ends.

 30 days late

 Your servicer may report the delinquency to the credit bureaus, which can impact your credit (discussed later) since you’ve officially missed a payment.
 By 36 days late, federal law requires the servicer to try to make contact with you.
-If they don’t receive a response, the servicer may send a Notice of Default.
-Procedures for this Notice of Default are also outlined in Form 3200, Section 6 (C):
+If they receive no response, the servicer may send a Notice of Default.
+Procedures for this Notice of Default are also outlined in Form 3200, Section 6 (C).

 The Notice of Default may give 30 days’ notice to pay your mortgage balance, plus any accumulated interest and fees, in full.
-The laws in most states give you more time to work out payment arrangements before foreclosure.
-Plus, most lenders would rather work with you to get your mortgage payments current.
+The laws in most states give more time to work out payment arrangements before foreclosure.
+Keep in mind most lenders would rather work with you to get your mortgage payments current.

 45 days late

-At this point, the government requires your servicer to assign a company staff member to your file.
-This person is tasked with connecting you to available assistance options and answering any questions you may have.
+Federal law requires the servicer to assign a company staff member to your file.
+This staffer is tasked with connecting you to available assistance options and answering any questions you may have.
 You will receive a written notice of this assignment.

 60 days late

-By now, you’ve missed two monthly payments and you’ve likely been assessed late fees twice.
-Your lender has probably called several times, making an effort to discuss why you haven’t made a payment.
+By now, you’ve missed two monthly payments and you’ve likely been charged a second late fee.
+Your lender has probably called several times, in attempts to discuss why you haven’t made a payment.

 If you’re having financial troubles, it may be difficult or embarrassing to discuss, but don’t ignore your lender’s calls.
 They may be able to work with you or refer you to resources that can help.